Frankie Muniz Reveals He Can't Remember His Childhood Fame Because Of Serious Brain Damage

 Frankie Muniz, the actor so many of us fondly remember as the main kid in Big Fat Liar, My Dog Skip, Agent Cody Banks, and of course, Malcolm In The Middle, says he doesn't actually remember any of that.
 In a touching interview that aired during last night's episode of Dancing With The Stars, Muniz, a contestant this season, opened up about memory loss he suffers from that has rendered him unable to recall many of the amazing things he's been involved in during his 31 years of life.

-In addition to acting in some of our favorite movies and TV shows from the early 2000s, Muniz has also raced cars professionally and has drummed in and managed indie rock bands.
-While he recognizes that all those incredible experiences would have never happened if it weren't for the many doors opened by starring in Malcolm in the Middle, Muniz doesn't think of the show this way because he can't.
+In addition to acting in some of our favourite films and TV shows from the early 2000s, Muniz has also raced cars professionally and has drummed in and managed indie rock bands.
+While he recognises that all those incredible experiences would have never happened if it weren't for the many doors opened by starring in Malcolm in the Middle, Muniz doesn't think of the show this way because he can't.

 Advertisement